 This conclusion may seem to conflict with the fact that existing home sales continue to fall, but one explanation for these disparate facts could be that home sellers are worried about being able to afford a new home if they decide to sell, pressuring them to stay put.

 Real estate agents should take this information as a cue that the prospective buyers and sellers in their market need to be educated so they can make the best choices on the next step in their home journey.
 A great way to educate sellers in a particular area is to start a real estate farm and really focus in on a neighborhood.
+We’ve written an article all about starting a real estate farm, give it a read and find out how you can get in on this strategy.

 For most new real estate agents, working with buyers is the best way to break into the business.
 Having a handle on how the typical buyer operates will help you position yourself to pick up more buyer leads.